 The most common types of mould that grow in the home are the black and green varieties.

-Green mould typically belongs to the aspergillus, cladosporium or penicillium families, and can often be found growing on walls, in cabinets and carpets and on damp fabrics and mattresses.
+Green mould is very common in many houses in the UK and typically belongs to the aspergillus, cladosporium or penicillium families.
+Green mould can usually look 'fluffy' in appearance and can often be found growing on damp walls, inside cupboards and carpets and on damp fabrics and mattresses.

-Penicillium can cause sinus infections and inflammation of the lungs, whereas other strains of green mould can cause bronchitis and even pneumonia.
+Penicillium can cause sinus infections and inflammation of the lungs, whereas other strains of green mould can cause bronchitis and even pneumonia if left untreated.